Peter Stathas Dance

 Saturday Mornings tells the very personal story of the choreographer’s relationship with his grandfather who was a welterweight champion boxer.
 Duets features two pieces of work that he created–one entitled Five Studies for a Waiter and a Business Woman in 1985 and his 2018 premiere of Assuage.
 These pieces will be presented alongside Peter’s latest piece, Conundrum, which was conceived with the idea of specific spaces being used to represent others’ perceptions.

-Leaving and Coming Back is performed by Joe Fransee, Michael Greenberg, Selina Hack, Leo Hishikawa, Una Ludviksen, Mary McGrath, and Lauren Twomley.
+Leaving and Coming Back is performed by Joe Fransee, Selina Hack, Mary McGrath, Andrew McShea, Jesse Obremski, Emilee Pratt, and Lauren Twomley.

 Peter Stathas began his dance training at the University of Wisconsin-Stevens Point in the mid 70’s, and continued his training at SUNY Purchase.
 He moved to New York City to continue his education and studied with dance luminaries such as Maggie Black, Geri Houlihan, Lar Lubovitch, Mark Morris, Marjorie Mussman, Ernie Pagnano, Zena Rommentt, and Mel Wong.
 Peter is grateful to these teachers, past and present, for their knowledge and training which continues to influence his work today.